KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson04_methods.md

 ### Scope

-Every variable has what is known as a scope.
+Every variable has what is known as a **scope**.
 A scope is a description of where the variable can be accessed.
-Variables created inside a method is has a local scope, meaning that they cannot be accessed globally, globally referring to the entirety of the global scope, which includes absolutely every part of your project.
+Variables created inside a method is has a **local scope**, meaning that they cannot be accessed **globally**, globally referring to the entirety of the **global scope**, which includes absolutely every part of your project.
 These local variables scope is specific to the methods they are in, meaning that a variable in one method cannot be accessed from any other method.

 ## Parameters and Arguments

 Sometimes, one may need to utilize data from the function that a method was called in within your self-defined method's body.
-This is done with parameters, which are placeholder variables that are given an argument, or a value upon method call, scoped within the method being called.
+This is done with **parameters**, which are placeholder variables that are given an **argument**, which is the value put inside said placeholder, scoped within the method being called.
 The syntax for creating a parameter is to put `type parameterName` inside the parentheses of the method's declaration and the syntax for passing an argument is to put the argument's value inside the parethesis of the method call.
 In order to have multiple parameters, you do the same process, but seperate the parameters and arguments with commas.
 It's conventional for the parameter to be named in camelCasing rather than PascalCasing like other variables (which is approximately the same apart from the first letter being lowercase).

 ```cs
 public class Program {